-With menu method one; Place the mouse pointer over the selected folder and, whilst over the selected folder, click the right mouse button (right-click).
+With menu method one: Place the mouse pointer over the selected folder and, whilst over the selected folder, click the right mouse button (right-click).
 Doing so will bring up the context menu (Options menu) for that selected folder.
 From there move the mouse pointer down (or up) the menu-items, temporarily highlighting each menu-item as you move downwards (or upwards), until you reach and highlight the menu-item called DELETE.
 Now click the left mouse button (left click), whilst the mouse pointer is over the word DELETE, to delete the selected folder.
-A requester will appear asking you if you want to delete the folder.
+A requester will appear asking you if you want to delete the folder (Fig 1.1 below).

-Fig 1.1 - Move the mouse pointer down the menu-items until you reach and highlight the DELETE menu-item.
-Then left click.
+Fig 1.0 Move the mouse pointer down the menu-items until you reach the DELETE menu-item, then left click.

 Always read a requester's message carefully.
 Especially if it ever says something like "and move ALL of its contents".
 Clicking on the YES button, with the left mouse button, will delete the folder plus any sub-folders and files contained within it.
 So be careful.

 If you really want to delete the folder click on the YES button, but if you have changed your mind click on the NO button.
 When you delete a folder it normally goes into the Recycle Bin (Dustbin/Ttrashcan), depending on your computer setup.
 If this is the case you can recover that deleted folder, and any previously deleted folders and files, as long as the Recycle Bin has not been emptied.
 Read the Recover Folders/Files section for more information.

 Technically, you did not have to select the folder first, with this menu method, as a Right-Click acts as a Double Click.
 So in this case the Right-Click selects the folder and then displays the context (Options) menu.